Connie Converse

-Elizabeth Eaton Converse (born August 3, 1924, disappeared August 1974), known professionally as Connie Converse, was an American singer-songwriter and musician, active in New York City in the 1950s.
-Her work is among the earliest known recordings in the singer-songwriter genre of music.
+Elizabeth Eaton Converse (born August 3, 1924 – disappeared August 10, 1974) was an American singer-songwriter and musician, best known under her professional name Connie Converse.
+She was active in New York City in the 1950s, and her work is among the earliest known recordings in the singer-songwriter genre of music.
+Before and after the period in which she wrote her music she was an academic, writer, assistant editor for the Far Eastern Survey (IPR, New York), and editor for the Journal of Conflict Resolution (University of Michigan, Ann Arbor).

-Converse left her family home in 1974 in search of a new life and was not heard from again.
-Her music was largely unknown until it was featured on a 2004 radio show.
+In 1974, Converse left her family home in search of a new life and was not seen or heard from again.
+Despite the obscurity of her music during her lifetime, her work gained recognition after it was featured on a 2004 radio show.
 In March 2009, a compilation album of her work, How Sad, How Lovely, was released.

 Biography

 Early life

-Converse was born in Laconia, New Hampshire on August 3, 1924.
-She was raised in Concord, New Hampshire as the middle child in a strict Baptist family; her father was a minister and her mother was "musical", according to music historian David Garland.
+Converse was born in Laconia, New Hampshire, on August 3, 1924.
+She was raised in Concord, New Hampshire, as the middle child in a strict Baptist family; her father was a minister and her mother was "musical", according to music historian David Garland.
 Her elder brother by three years was Paul Converse and her younger brother by five years, Philip Converse, became a prominent political scientist.

 Converse attended Concord High School, where she was valedictorian and won eight academic awards, including an academic scholarship to Mount Holyoke College in Massachusetts.
 After two years' study, she left Mount Holyoke and moved to New York City.